Schools recycling service and resources

 School recycling talks

-We are available to visit primary schools and provide classroom talks, assemblies and activities.
-We aim to be adaptable and will try our best to cater to your requirements.
+We are available to provide classroom talks, assemblies and activities.
 The topics we cover include:

 We introduce the four Rs - reduce, reuse, repair and recycle - explaining why we need to recycle and how we can put it into practice from day to day.
 We also promote our household recycling service to make sure that staff and students are recycling at home.